 Collecting data manually from the manufacturing floor leaves a lot of room for error.
 Inaccurate and incomplete information makes it hard to determine how well processes are running and what needs improvement.
 Several problems arise from manual data entry:

-- Transcription errors.
 Operators will sometimes write down numbers or times inaccurately.
 If they write down information on a clipboard and another person enters it on a computer, copying errors will happen.

-- Sparse data.
 People, unlike machines, can’t constantly log information if they’re going to get anything else done.
 They’ll note data every few hours, at best, and it takes longer to get the information into the database.
 The available information isn’t anywhere close to real-time.